-- Hubel and Wiesel conclude their 1968 paper by pointing outwards: - "Specialized as the cells of 17 are, compared with rods and cones, they must, nevertheless, still represent a very elementary stage in the handling of complex forms, occupied as they are with a relatively simple region-by-region analysis of retinal contours.
+- Hubel and Wiesel concluded their 1968 paper by pointing outwards: - "Specialized as the cells of 17 are, compared with rods and cones, they must, nevertheless, still represent a very elementary stage in the handling of complex forms, occupied as they are with a relatively simple region-byregion analysis of retinal contours.
 How this information is used at later stages in the visual path is far from clear, and represents one of the most tantalizing problems for the future."
 (Hubel and Wiesel, 1968, p.
-242) - A not uncommon result in science: The mechanism one thought to be responsible is not itself sufficient to produce the phenomenon
+242) - A not uncommon result in science: The parts of the system one thought to be responsible are not themselves sufficient to produce the phenomenon - And researchers must look elsewhere for the rest of the mechanism